nnieddu/responsiveCvSiteMaker/README.md

 # responsiveCvSiteMaker

-Simple, fast and light WebApp/Interface that allow you to edit the DOM
+Simple, and light WebApp/Interface that allow you to edit the DOM
 to custom a responsive CV site like this : https://nnieddu.github.io/